Impaired smell is the partial or total loss or abnormal perception of the sense of smell.

 - Medicines that change or decrease the ability to detect odors, such as amphetamines, estrogen, naphazoline, trifluoperazine, long-term use of nasal decongestants, reserpine, and possibly zinc-based products

 - Blockage of the nose due to nasal polyps, nasal septal deformities, and nasal tumors

 - Infections in the nose, throat, or sinuses

 - Nutritional deficiencies

-- Head injury or nasal or sinus surgery
+- Nasal or sinus surgery

-- Radiation therapy to head or face
+- Radiation therapy to the head or face

 Treating the cause of the problem may correct the lost sense of smell.
 Treatment can include:

 - Antihistamines (if the condition is due to an allergy)

 - Surgery to correct blockages